aceace001/SE-Spring2022/README.md

 This time we combine the frontend and backend together
+# Sprint 2 Backend
+Contributor: Dafei Du\
+Framework: Gin\
+Features: public chat, private chat, update username, log out
+Functions:
+public chat: users can chat to everyone.
+Any online users can receive the message.

+private chat: users can choose any online user to chat.
+They can send messages to each other.
+Others cannot see the messages.

+update username: Users do not have their name at the beginning.
+They should update their username.
+After done that, they have unique name.
+This means other users cannot use the same username.

+logout: If users do not want to chat, they can log out the account the quit the chat room.
+The status of the user will changed to inactive.

 # Sprint 2 Frontend Taskbar and Cypress Unit Testing
 Contributor: Fugang Deng\